 - CDC COVID-19 Situation Summary

-Resources and Information to Help You Reopen
+Resources, Information and Stories to Help You Reopen

 - Education Week: Data: When Will School Start This Fall?
 A guide to states' dates for starting the 2020-21 school year

 - The Council of State Governments - State Reopening Plans

 - CDC Activities and Initiatives Supporting the COVID-19 Response and the President's Plan for Opening America Up Again

 - CDC: Screening K-12 Students for Symptoms of COVID-19: Limitations and Considerations

 - White House Guidelines for Opening Up America Again

 - CDC-Guidance for Schools and Child Care Programs